Sunrise in Heaven: Plot

 The film is based on the life of Jan Hurst.
-Jan is the daughter of an overly protective militant father, but that doesn't stop her from falling in love with Steve, a young G.I. in the Air Force.
-The couple must find a way to win over her father so they may be married.
-In the future, a devastating car crash leaves her (now) husband on life support; she must keep faith in God as she faces the prospect of his passing.
-Recalling their courtship through flashbacks, she relives out the early days of their relationship.
+In the film, Jan is the daughter of an overly protective military father, but that doesn't stop her from falling in love with Steve, a young Air Force airman.

+The film is interspersed with scenes from the present day and flashbacks to when Jan and Steve met.
+In the present day, a devastating car crash leaves Steve on life support.
+As Jan reflects on their courtship and their faith as a pillar of this she works to come to terms with the situation and support their (Jan and Steve's) daughters.